performantDave/TextLabScholarlyArchive/README.md

 This site template displays all of the documents in an edition and allows readers to compare different versions of the documents.

+This template is written for the Jekyll framework.
+You can learn more about using Jekyll at: <a href="http://jekyllrb.com/" target="_blank">jekyllrb.com</a>.

+To begin building your own custom template, we recommend that you fork this project on Github.
+This will give you a starting point you can then modify.

 Juxta Editions Specific Tags
 ------------------------